Foxtrot123-png/Multi-modal-News-Bias-Detection-and-Analyzing-LLM-performance-for-debiasing/README.md

 Overview

-This project provides a deep learning–based system for detecting bias in news articles (text + images) and debiasing them using LLMs.
+This project provides a deep learning–based system for detecting bias in news articles (text only model +multimodal model(text+ images)) and debiasing them using LLMs.

 Text-only classifier → BERT fine-tuned on BABE dataset.